-Who can apply: Local education agencies (LEAs), nonprofit organizations, government agencies, public and independent higher education institutions, community associations, faith-based organizations and more.
+Who can apply: Maryland school districts, nonprofit organizations, public agencies, higher education institutions, community associations, faith-based organizations and more.
 See RFP for full list.

-- Multiple year requests: Applicants may request from $5,001 to $40,000 per year for three years (maximum is $120,000 total award over years 2020-2023) for projects that focus on the development and implementation of a systemic MWEE program that will be embedded into the curriculum of a targeted grade or course at all schools across a school district.
+- Track 1 Multi-Year Projects: Applicants may request from $5,001 to $40,000 per year for three years (maximum is $120,000 total award over years 2020-2023) for projects that focus on the development and implementation of a systemic MWEE program that will be embedded into the curriculum of a targeted grade or course at all schools across a school district.
 Applicants can submit two year or three year requests but all applicants for multi-year requests must talk with Trust staff prior to formulating proposals.

 - For request $5,000 and under, please consider applying for a Trust Environmental Education Mini Grant.

 Is match required?
 No, but applicants are strongly encouraged to leverage Trust support with cash and in kind match.

 Partners: The Trust work collaboratively with the NOAA Chesapeake Bay and Watershed Education Training Program (BWET) to promote high quality environmental education experiences that meet the Meaningful Watershed Education Experience (MWEE) model throughout the Chesapeake Bay region.
 They will be announcing the next BWET funding opportunity soon.
 Check this link for more information.